97AlexNguyen/Alex_Houdini_Things/README.md

       ```
     - And this is result :
       ![Multiple_selection](https://github.com/97AlexNguyen/Alex_Houdini_Things/blob/main/tutorial_image/gif/multiple_section_example.gif)
-    - Okay, I am done with the button strip now.
-I will update the examples and let you know when we can use this method.
-Trus me , it's very useful :D .
+    - Okay, I will show you how this method can be used through examples.
+      1 :
+         asd